On the isometric composition operators on the Bloch space in $\mathbb{C}^n$: The Spectrum of in the Case of the Polydisk

 \section{The Spectrum of $C_\f$ in the Case of the Polydisk}

 In this section, we study the spectrum of a large class of isometric composition operators on the Bloch space of the unit polydisk $\BigD^n$.
-As a consequence, we obtain a complete classification of the spectrum in the case of the unit disk.
+As a consequence, we obtain the classification of the spectrum in the case of the unit disk found in \cite[Theorem 5.1]{AC}.

 First, we recall pertinent facts of the spectrum of bounded linear operators on a complex Banach space.
 These results can all be found in a standard text of functional analysis such as \cite{CON}.

 A bounded linear operator $A$ on a complex Banach space $E$ is invertible if and only if it has dense range and is \textit{bounded below}, that is, there exists $c > 0$ such that for all $x \in E$, $\norm{Ax}\geq c\norm{x}$.
 By the Inverse Mapping Theorem, for invertibility it is sufficient for $A$ to be bijective.